Aziz-Ru/Aziz-Ru/README.md

 - 💬 Ask me about **How I Hacked Bangladesh Bank**

-- 📫 How to reach me **Your National Bank or Your National Bank IP**
+- 📫 How to reach me **Your National Bank or Your National Bank Server**

 - ⚡ **I'm Always Active in 192.168.1.110**